IBM/CodeEngine/thumbnail/README.md

 - the name of our application - `thumbnail` in this case.
   You could name it anything you want, but below we'll use this name
 - the container image to use - `icr.io/codeengine/thumbnail`.
-This is a pre-built container image in a public container register (DockerHub)
+This is a pre-built container image in a public container register (IBM Container Registry)

 And then we'll use the Code Engine (ce) `app create` command: